 - The Awful Disclosures of Maria Monk is pretty much 19th century misery lit, with bonus anti-Catholicism.

 - Dave Pelzer is the best known modern-day pioneer of the genre for A Child Called "It" and sequels, which center around his "true-life" story of suffering horrific abuse from his mentally unstable, alcoholic mother while his father stood by and did nothing.
-Everyone else in his family has stated that he was lying through his teeth, one of his brothers agrees, the other one says it was all true and that he became the scapegoat in the family when Dave was finally removed.
+A good part of his family has stated that he was lying through his teeth, one of his brothers agrees, the other one says it was all true and that he became the scapegoat in the family when Dave was finally removed.
 David's reply to the disagreements is calling the brother who disagrees "a retard"

 - Angela's Ashes.

 - Ugly by Constance Briscoe, about life with her abusive mother.
 The mother sued but lost over reported factual inaccuracies.
 This may be reexamined after Briscoe was convicted of lying to a court and faking evidence about an unrelated situation.